UoBEdTechSTEMM/MatrixTransforms/README.md

   * ~~Allow deleting of matrices from list~~
   * ~~Allow clearing of transformation matrix~~
   * ~~Non-commuting matrices~~
+  * Button to push inverse of matrix onto list
+  * Text label for each matrix

 * ~~Have some preset matrices~~